top of page

 • Tax implications - brands may need to adjust commissions or handle GST/HST considerations.

-• Locally made products - Canadians are also increasingly focusing on locally made products.
+• Locally made products - Canadians are increasingly focusing on locally made products.

 What’s Working: